The following information provides you with details about how we process

 Where is my data processed?

 We may process your data in the UK, Germany and European countries (EU/EEA).
 Insofar as your Data is exceptionally processed in very limited special cases in countries outside the European Union (thus in so-called “third party countries”), this will only take place provided you have given your express consent, it is legally envisaged, or it is necessary for us to perform our services for you.
-Insofar as we process Data in third party countries in these exceptional cases, this is performed subject to specific measures (i.e. on the basis of the existence of an adequacy decision by the EU Commission or appropriate guarantees, Article 44 et seq. of the GDPR).
+Insofar as we process Data in third party countries in these exceptional cases, this is performed subject to specific measures (i.e. on the basis of the existence of an adequacy decision by the EU Commission or appropriate guarantees such as Standard Contractual Clauses, Article 44 et seq. of the GDPR).

 Use of Google Analytics